Category

 Have you inspected those dusty office fire extinguishers in the past year?

 The National Fire Protection Association recommends refilling reusable fire extinguishers every 10 years and replacing disposable ones every 12 years.
-Also, make sure you periodically remind your employees about the location of fire extinguishers in the workplace.
+Also, periodically remind your employees about the location of fire extinguishers in the workplace.
 Create a schedule for confirming other emergency equipment is up-to-date and operable, including:

 • Emergency lighting